How to rate people and teams

 • Time to maintain.
 Consider buying more storage if you don’t want to spend time erasing old photos to find enough space.

 • Security updates: Number of years the vendor will supply security updates.
-Apple is stellar in this area.
+Apple is stellar in this area, and as of 2023/2024, Google has announced long-term support for its newer Pixel phones.

 • Durability: Will it last 3+ years?
 If so, it may save you money.
 Get a phone case and protect your investment.